 A third critical calculation to memorize is the capitalization rate, or cap rate for short, which indicates how quickly you will get a return on your investment.
 It’s important to remember two things: one, the cap rate for a “safe” investment, such as a certificate of deposit (CD), is usually in the low 1-2% range.
 Two, this cap rate you’re about to calculate doesn’t take into account factors such as increases in property value, boosts in monthly NOI, or the many tax breaks afforded to owners of multifamily properties.

 To calculate cap rate, all you do is take your monthly NOI, multiply it by 12 (to get the annual number), and then divide that number by the total mortgage amount.
 The key thing to understand about cap rate is that higher is not always better.
 A higher cap rate generally denotes higher risk and higher return.
 While a lower cap rate, conversely, indicates a lower risk and lower return.
+If you would like to learn more, you can find a detailed article on how to calculate cap rate here.

 A good rule-of-thumb is to shoot for a cap rate in the 5%-10% range.
 Anything lower and the investment may not have enough yield, anything higher and you want to be sure you understand all the risks associated with the investment.